clearlybaffled/gradle-fortran/README.md

 ```

-Add the toolchain to your model configuration
+Add one toolchain to your model configuration, for which ever compiler is installed on your system.
+Multiple compilers will be search in the order listed.
+Add other language tool chains using the [docs](https://docs.gradle.org/current/userguide/native_software.html) if needed - declaring the `toolChains { }` block here removes the defaults.

 ```
 model {
-    toolchain {
+    toolChains {
-        gfort(GFortran)
+        gfort(GFortran) {
-        // or
-        ifort(IntelFortran)
+            eachPlatform {
+                cCompiler.withArguments { args ->
+                	   args << "-x f95"
                 }
             }
+        }
+        ifort(IntelFortran) {
+            eachPlatform {
+                cCompiler.executable '/opt/intel/bin/ifort'
+            }
+        }
+    }
+}
 ```

-The plugin assumes that you place your fortran in `src/$component/fortran`, although it is configurable like any other model language plugin:
+Declare your component(s) NativeBinary.
+This plugin follows the convention of other native source assumes that you place your source in `src/${componentName}/fortran`, although it is configurable like any other model language plugins:

 ```
 model {
     components {
         funProg(NativeBinaryExecutable) {
+           sources {
                fortran {
-                src 'src/funProg/fortran'    // default
+                   lib library: "myLib"
+                   exclude "**/*.f77"    // Let's keep it newer, please }
+           }
+        }
+        myLib(NativeLibraryExecutable) {
+            sources {
+                fortran {
+                    exportedHeaders {
+                        srcDir "src/headers"
+                }
             }
          }
     }
 }
 ```